roe-dl/weewx-skyfield-almanac/README.md

-&mdash; | `hip_number` | in case of stars the Hipparcos catalog number &mdash; | `venus_fullness` | percentage of Venus that is illuminated &mdash; | `mercury_fullness` | percentage of Mercury that is illuminated
+&mdash; | `hip_number` | in case of stars the Hipparcos catalog number &mdash; | `venus_fullness` | percentage of Venus that is illuminated &mdash; | `mercury_fullness` | percentage of Mercury that is illuminated &mdash; | `constellation` | name of the constellation the actual position of the body is in &mdash; | `constellation_abbr` | abbrevation of the constellation the actual position of the body is in

 And these attributes are supported by both core WeeWX using PyEphem and this extension using Skyfield: